Grow at Home: Green beans•

 What to plant depends a lot on what you like to eat, when you want to eat it and a little on the space you have.
 Bush green bean varieties grow to about 2 feet (60 cm) tall.
 They come in a week or two earlier than pole beans, but produce fewer beans Pole bean varieties can grow 8-10 feet (2.5-3 m), and need a trellis or something to climb on for support.
 They’re called “pole beans” because one popular way to grow them is in “teepees” made of bamboo poles or branches.
 Pole beans take longer to start producing than bush beans, but they produce for a longer period and seem to have a bit more flavour.
 Runner beans are the ancestors of the modern green bean varieties and grow to 10-12 feet (3-4 m), Many are put off by the stringiness of the shop bought ones but picking them fresh from your own garden is a different matter so these should still be on your list of potentials.
 If you really like green beans and have the space, then plant both bush and pole beans.
 The bush beans will come in early in the summer, followed by the pole beans which will keep producing after the bush beans are done.

 If you have space, start the beans off indoors on a windowsill or in a propagator, in late April or May.
 Sow a single seed 1" (2.5cm) deep in Rootrainers or small pots.
 Put them outside when the weather is good to harden them off.
 They are a tender plant though that doesn’t tolerate frost so wait to plant them out until the risk of frost has passed.
 Usually in late May/early June in the UK.
-If in doubt (and to give them an extra boost) then once outside, cover them with a cloche or a tunnel to get them off to a great start.
+If in doubt (and to give them an extra boost) then once outside, cover them with a tunnel to get them off to a great start.
 You can sow them directly outside from May to July but virtually no one does!
 Some types such as Climbing French beans will crop continually into September.
 But dwarf French beans crop only over a few weeks, so you may want to make an additional later sowing.
 Beans need a warm, sunny spot in well-drained soil.
 Fork in some well-rotted manure before you plant yours out.

 It is perfectly possible to grow beans in containers.
 The Pea and Bean Planter holds 6 bean plants in the space of little bigger than a tea tray.
 It has pockets to slot your canes into so makes it easy to support them.
 This planter allows those with just a balcony or very little outside space to enjoy a summer's worth of home grown beans.
 You can also grow beans in Vegetable Planters or even a 5L Vigoroot Pot with a Water Saucer so the plant can take water as and when it needs it.
 Beans will usually need a much larger volume of compost than this to grow successfully.
 But, because Vigoroot air-prunes the roots then a compact 5L pot is all you need.